congcongmiao/MegaTE/README.md

 Code repository for ACM SIGCOMM '24 paper 'MegaTE: Extending WAN Traffic Engineering to Millions of Endpoints in Virtualized Cloud'.

-Run `download.sh` to fetch the traffic matrices and pre-computed paths used in our evaluation.
-(For confidentiality reasons, we only share TMs and paths for topologies from the Internet Topology Zoo.)
+Run `download.sh` to fetch the traffic matrices and pre-computed paths from TopologyZoo.

 ## Dependencies